-Imagine making a magnificent dish and then serve it in ugly plastic dishes.
+Imagine making a magnificent dish and then serving it in ugly plastic dishes.
 It doesn’t sound appealing, does it?
 Good food should be served in beautiful dishes because the way the food is served impacts our entire food experience.

 For that reason, people spend hours and even days searching for dishes that would look great when serving food in them.
 Also, some people like to match the dishes to their whole kitchen and dining room colors and patterns.

 However, the color and the pattern is not the only thing you should search for when you are buying dishes.
 You should pay attention to the quality and durability of the dishes.
 The next question is: Ceramic vs porcelain?

 So, what is the main difference between ceramic and porcelain?
 Porcelain is a type of ceramic that is more dense and durable.
 Both are made from clay and hardened at high temperatures.
 The difference is the type of clay that is used and the temperature reached when firing each material.